Rahmat Arjuna

-Rahmat Arjuna Reski (born on 30 April 2004) is an Indonesian professional footballer who plays as a winger for Liga 1 club Bali United.
+Rahmat Arjuna Reski (born on 30 April 2004) is an Indonesian professional footballer who plays as a winger for Super League club Bali United.

 Career

 Bali United

 On 4 December 2022, Rahmat was called up to Bali United senior team.
 He made his debut on 18 February 2023 in 2022–23 Liga 1 match against Persebaya when he replaced Yabes Roni in the 67th minute.